Savjee/savjee.be/src/site/posts/2026-02-17-building-my-own-bookshelf.md

 | Set of wood drills + accessories | €9,99 |
 | **Total** | **€109,05** |

-For a custom shelf that actually fits the space: not bad.
+For custom furniture that fits perfectly: I’ll take that.

-## Build day
+## Build day (with very non-professional tools)

+No workshop.
+No table saw.
+No laser-guided anything.

-Tools were basic: hand saw, drill, patience.
+Just a hand saw, a drill, and patience.

-No workshop, no fancy setup.

-Cuts weren’t perfect, but assembly was straightforward and the end result was solid.
+The cuts were not machine-perfect, but assembly went smoothly and the structure came out solid.

 ![](/uploads/2026-02-building-bookshelf/finished-shelf.jpg)
-*Freshly built and perfectly fitted into the nook.*
+*Built, assembled, and finally in place.*

 ## It stopped being “just a bookshelf”

-Over time it turned into a personal display wall:
+At first it was meant for books.

+Then it slowly became a display of things that matter to me:

-- **F1 stuff** (including my Spa access card)
+- Formula 1 items (including my Spa access card)
-- an original **Macintosh Plus**
+- an old Macintosh Plus
 - gifts from colleagues
 - gifts from my kids
-- a few nostalgic pieces (Tintin rocket, LEGO Saturn V)
+- nostalgic pieces like Tintin and LEGO Saturn V
-- and yes, books too
+- and yes, still books

 ![](/uploads/2026-02-building-bookshelf/filled-shelf.jpg)
-*What it looks like now: less “library”, more “life in objects”.*
+*Some shelves store books.
+This one stores stories.*

-## The funny part
+## The ironic part

-I designed it for books and calculated capacity like a spreadsheet goblin.
+I did all the calculations.
+I planned for capacity.

-And I still ran out of space.
+And I still ran out of space faster than expected.

-Not because the math was wrong, but because the shelf became a place for memories as much as books.
+Not because the design failed — because the shelf turned into a memory wall as much as a bookshelf.

-## Why this was worth it
+## Why this project hit differently

-Building something physical gives a different kind of satisfaction than shipping software.

-It’s imperfect, but it’s mine.

-You can spot small flaws if you look closely.
-I like that.
-It proves someone actually made it.
+Shipping software is satisfying.

+But stepping back and looking at something physical you built yourself?
+Different feeling.

+It’s imperfect.
+You can spot little flaws.
+A cut here, a tiny misalignment there.

+I love that.

+It doesn’t look mass-produced.
+It looks made.

 ![](/uploads/2026-02-building-bookshelf/shelf-detail.jpg)
-*Not factory-perfect.
-Exactly the point.*
+*Not flawless.
+Still one of my favorite things in the room.*

 ## What I learned

-- If your space is weird, DIY often beats store-bought.
+- Weird spaces are often better solved with DIY.
-- You can do a lot with very simple tools.
+- You can get far with basic tools if you plan well.
-- Planning upfront saves pain.
+- Upfront thinking saves real pain later.
-- Small imperfections are fine.
+- Minor imperfections are part of the charm.
-- Shelves fill up faster than expected.
-Always.
+- Shelf space disappears faster than you think.

 ![](/uploads/2026-02-building-bookshelf/filled-with-books.jpg)
-*Built for books, then claimed by everything else too.*
+*Originally built for books.
+Now it carries a lot more than that.*

 ## Would I do it again?

-Absolutely.
+Without hesitation.

 I already have a shortlist of next projects.

 And if I build another shelf, I’m not pretending it’ll be only for books this time.

 ![](/uploads/2026-02-building-bookshelf/shelf-overview.jpg)
-*One shelf.
-Many stories.*
+*One custom shelf.
+A whole timeline on display.*